mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 Azure VM Size Considerations
 -----------

 Now, before you deploy the VM in Azure, it's important to choose a **size** that's appropriate for your needs for this workshop, along with a preferred region.
 It's highly recommended to choose a VM size that has **at least 64GB memory**.
 This deployment, by default, recommends using a **Standard_E16s_v4**, which is a memory-optimized VM size, with 16 vCPUs, 128 GiB memory, and no temporary SSD storage.
-The OS drive will be the default 127 GiB in size and the Azure VM deployment will add an additional 8 data disks (32 GiB each by default), so you'll have around 256GiB to deploy AKS on Azure Stack HCI.
+The OS drive will be the default 127 GiB in size and the Azure VM deployment will add an additional 8 data disks (32 GiB each by default), so you'll have around 256GiB to deploy Azure Stack HCI 20H2 and AKS on Azure Stack HCI.
 You can also make this larger after deployment, if you wish.

 This is just one VM size that we recommend - you can adjust accordingly to suit your needs, even after deployment.
-The point here is, think about how large an AKS on Azure Stack HCI infrastructure you'd like to deploy inside this Azure VM, and select an Azure VM size from there.
+The point here is, think about how large an Azure Stack HCI 20H2 and AKS on Azure Stack HCI infrastructure you'd like to deploy inside this Azure VM, and select an Azure VM size from there.
 Some potential examples would be:

 **D-series VMs (General purpose) with at least 64GB memory**